Knoppix: Boot options

 Knoppix is a 32-bit Debian Linux based distro, but recent releases (including the latest version 7.6) have also been equipped with a 64-bit kernel on the DVD edition, where it will automatically boot up for 64-bit computers, or by using the boot option knoppix64 manually in the command-line prompt, while knoppix will boot up the 32-bit kernel.
 Neither PAE nor 64-bit applications are supported by Knoppix, and more than 4GB of system memory can only be used with a 64-bit kernel.

 The DVD edition of Knoppix can also be loaded onto a USB flash drive, with flash-knoppix under the Knoppix system, such that "the KNOPPIX Live System starts and runs about factor 5 faster from USB flash disk than from CD or DVD!".
 Besides that, the experimental UEFI support is provided for USB flash drive rather than DVD media.
 32-bit UEFI firmware can only boot up the 32-bit kernel, while 64-bit UEFI firmware can only boot up the 64-bit kernel.
 The text interface for UEFI is similar with it for BIOS, one can also press key F2 and F3 to access information on boot options.

 Popularity

-Knoppix was one of the first Live CD Linux distributions to gain popularity.
+Knoppix was one of the first Live CD Linux distributions to gain popularity (just after Yggdrasil Linux).
 There are several factors that contribute to the popularity of Knoppix: